-Self-Dealing Prohibited Transactions:
+Self-Dealing Prohibited Transactions

-The direct or indirect act by a “Disqualified Person” who is a fiduciary whereby he/she deals with income or assets of the IRA in his/her own interest or for his/her own account.
+Self-dealing refers to the direct or indirect act by a “Disqualified Person” who is a fiduciary whereby he/she deals with income or assets of the IRA in his/her own interest or for his/her own account.

 - Sara makes an investment using her Self-Directed IRA funds into a company she controls which will benefit her personally